DevExpress-Examples/XAF-Blazor-How-to-use-a-TagBox-to-view-and-edit-a-collection-property-in-Detail-Views/Readme.md

 There are a couple of child records, and it is required to display all available records in a compact manner, and link and unlink them from the master object quickly (for example, with check boxes or tokens/tags).
 When an item is selected, this means that this record is associated with the master object.

+> **Note**
+> We created this example only for demonstration purposes.
+We can't guarantee that it will work in all usage scenarios.
+If you need to add some functionality to it, feel free to do this on your own.
+Researching DevExpress source code will help you with this task.
+Also, refer to the following help topic for more information: [Debug DevExpress .NET Source Code with Debug Symbols](https://docs.devexpress.com/GeneralInformation/403656/support-debug-troubleshooting/debug-controls-with-debug-symbols).
+Unfortunately extending this example with custom code is outside the scope of our Support Service: [Technical Support Scope](https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml#support).

 ## Summary

 We created a custom XAF Property Editor based on our [DxTagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) component.
 For more information, review the following concepts: